 What is a granted patent?

-A granted patent is a patent application approved by the local or regional patent office.
+Discover the meaning of a granted patent.
+Learn what happens if a patent application is approved by a local or regional patent office.

 A patent grant application starts when an inventor or firm applied for a grant of a patent to the local or regional patent office.